hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 as is shown for the `magnetic_field` parameter.
 If the `units` provided is a scalar, it applies to all components of the parameter (this is true regardless of wether the `parameter` is a vector or not).
-The parmeter `magnetic_field_cylindrical` is indeed in cylindrical coordinates, so it does list specific vector components of `["rho", "phi", "z"]`, and since the units of each component are not the same, those are listed in an array as `["nT","degrees", "nT"]`.
+The parmeter `magnetic_field_cylindrical` is indeed in cylindrical coordinates, so it does list specific vector components of `["rho", "longitude", "z"]`, and since the units of each component are not the same, those are listed in an array as `["nT","degrees", "nT"]`.

 Note that the `longitude` units of the `spacecraftLocationSpherical` parameter are `hours`.
 This must be a floating point value to catpure fractions of hours, and not a string with hours, minutes, seconds.
 So within the data values for this parameter component, 20.5 would be an interpretable value for 20 hours 30 minutes, but 20:30:00 would not be ok.

+[add description of scalars]

 ### 3.6.11 Bins Object